cloud-py-api/nc_py_api/docs/NextcloudTalkBotTransformers.rst

 Specifically, we'll cover:

-* Setting the cache path for the Transformers library
+* Setting the models cache path for the Transformers library
 * Downloading AI models during the application initialization step
 * Receiving messages from Nextcloud Talk Chat and sending them to a language model
 * Sending the language model's reply back to the Nextcloud Talk Chat